 All qualifying veterans who wish to adopt a dog or cat will receive the following:

 In addition to the above, disabled veterans will also receive yearly wellness exams at participating veterinarians for the life of the animal.
-These services include vaccinations, wormer, blood work, exam fee.
+These services include vaccinations, wormer, blood work, and exam fee.

 Contact Sarah to apply for this program.